clemi2408/tsdb_beta/README.md

 - Cost assessment of `write` Request to set Performance in relation to cost.
 - Geo Distribution of TSDB
 - fault tolerance of distributed TSDB
-- Multi tenancy and shareded resources
+- Multi tenancy and shared resources

 ### Trade off (DRAFT)